-Finally, I help them to think about experiments they might do to move them toward their goals.
+If a client is interested, or even on the fence, I help them to think about small experiments they run.
+Perhaps a lunch and learn might wet the appetite for deeper training.
 Maybe they will try a training pilot with a team, or take a team that is thrashing and conduct "refresher" training.

 - Are your "Agile" practices a lot like the practices you were using prior to becoming Agile?

 - Have you used any any objective tools to gauge your agility?
 (BTW, we have Agile Health Assessments and Scrum Maturity tools)

 - Have you brought in outside experts to assess the approaches you use?
 Have you benchmarked with other firms?

 - Do you or your people attend Meetup's, conferences, or outside training sessions?

 - Do you feel like you are getting the benefits of Agile and Scrum?